Update: ‘Driving impressions of the test prototype’ section added

 Release Date & Price

 De Meo has said that seven of the Renault Group’s ten new battery electric vehicles would be Renaults, one of which will be the production Renault 5.
 By 2025, the percentage of new electric Renault vehicles will be comparable to its ICE counterparts.

-Renault claims that the Renault 5 will be 33% less expensive than the Zoe.
-That puts the starting price at around GBP 20,500 (in the UK).
+Renault claims that the Renault 5 will be 33% less expensive to produce than the Zoe.
+The starting price is expected at around GBP 20,000 (in the UK).
 The Renault 5 will go on sale in early 2024 worldwide, competing with cars like the VW ID.2, Nissan Micra Electric equivalent, and the Cupra UrbanRebel.

 No Renault 5 for the U.S.

 Renault doesn’t have operations in the United States.
 The brand pulled the plug on the American car market in the 1990s and hasn’t returned since.
 However, Renault Group brand Nissan has a strong presence stateside.
 The Nissan Leaf is sold in the U.S., while reservations for the all-new Nissan Ariya are also open stateside.